lipanski/datadog-raygun/README.md

 > By default the server will run on port 3000, but you can override this via the `--port` argument.

-Once you've installed the app and ensured it's running, go over to Raygun and enable the Webhook integration for every Raygun application you are interested in collecting metrics from.
+Once you've installed the app and ensured it's running, go over to Raygun and **enable the Webhook integration for every Raygun application** you are interested in collecting metrics from.

+**DataDog tags** are produced automatically by splitting the Raygun application name into words and prepending them with `raygun:`.
+A Raygun application called `Hello/World [Production]` will be tagged with `raygun:hello`, `raygun:world`, `raygun:production` in DataDog.

+That's it, enjoy your new & shiny metrics!

 ## Development